crazyyy/wp-framework/wp-content/plugins/ewww-image-optimizer/readme.txt

 = WebP Images =

 If you want simple, get automatic WebP conversion with Easy IO, and be done with it!
 Otherwise, you can generate WebP versions of your images with the Bulk Optimizer, and deliver them to supported browsers.
 Take your pick between Apache-style rewrite rules, JS WebP Rewriting, and <picture> WebP Rewriting.
 EWWW IO even works with the WebP option in the Cache Enabler plugin from KeyCDN.

+= AVIF Images =

+AVIF conversion is built into the Easy IO CDN.
+Once your site is setup with Easy IO, edit the site settings to enable AVIF, and you're done!

 = WP-CLI =